sensepost/Frack/README.md

 - Validate that the e-mail address is valid by using validate_email from [https://github.com/syrusakbary/validate_email](https://github.com/syrusakbary/validate_email)
 - Do some rubbish removal of lines with blank fields and non-ascii characters.

+The parse module now supports plugins.
+This will allow importing of a raw dump no matter what format it was dumped in to be parsed into Frack format alleviating the pain associated with extracting the data into a clean usable dataset.
+To see if your breach is supported by a plugin you can search for the SHA-1 of the file on the [Plugins](/media/Plugins.md) page.

 The parse module has got several arguments.
 The default input file format is `<email>,<hash>`.
 If your file differs, you need to use flags to specify what data your file contains.
 |Argument|What it does|
 |--|--|